bondy-io/bondy_docs/docs/concepts/why_bondy.md

 Fortunately, the advances in distributed computing over the last 10 years have given us a new horizon, one where we are able to treat our mobile devices as the system or record.
 I am referrying to peer-to-peer networking and local-first software[^mklepp].

-[^mklepp]: Marin Kleppmann et al., [Local-First Software: Your Own Your Data, in spite of the Cloud](https://martin.kleppmann.com/papers/local-first.pdf)
+[^mklepp]: Martin Kleppmann et al., [Local-First Software: Your Own Your Data, in spite of the Cloud](https://martin.kleppmann.com/papers/local-first.pdf)

 But this will come at a cost.